 The CX-50 comes with a 10.3-inch infotainment display controlled through a center console dial from Mazda.
 Standard tech features are as follows:

-And wireless version of the Apple CarPlay and the Android Auto
+- Wireless versions of Apple CarPlay and Android Auto

 Topping models get a 12-speaker Bose sound system and SiriusXM satellite radio.